raiyanruhan/BCPSC-Robot/README.md

 * Flexible → always provide a response.
 * Layered fallback design → no “dead ends.”
 * Offline-first mindset → robot keeps working even without internet.

-👉 Do you want me to also draw a **system architecture diagram** (with arrows: ESP32 → Pi Camera → TM → AI Models → TTS → Output)?
-That might help you present it better to your team.